-Earlier this year, Isaac joined the University of Sydney Genesis Startup Program, which helps bring innovative student and staff business ideas to life.
+In 2018, Isaac joined the University of Sydney Genesis Startup Program, which helps bring innovative student and staff business ideas to life.
 At the end of the semester-long program of workshops, mentoring and networking events, we welcomed Isaac and his co-founders to SSE to host the Sydney Genesis final pitch night.

 “We had seven flights in eleven days.
 We visited the Silicon Valley of China, pitched to the biggest companies in China, we got the second biggest e-commerce company in China on board and the Vice Dean of Cheung Kong Graduate Business School as our Advisor.

 “On this program you’re constantly innovating and surrounded by people who are seasoned entrepreneurs, staying up long nights and many hours – it sharpens your mind very quickly.
 That’s something that you couldn’t achieve in several years, and you’ve done it in a week.”

 As a result of the trip, they reached a deal with JD.com – the second biggest e-commerce site in China – to launch AusAir on the site’s crowdfunding platform.
 This is expected to raise around $200,000 in initial crowdfunding, create exposure and secure distribution.

 Inspired by their success, we invited them to join our first birthday Speaker Series event in August 2018.

 Isaac joined our CEO Nick Kaye in a fireside chat to compare the highs and lows of their respective startup journeys.
 Only two months on from that first meeting, Isaac shared how much SSE had helped support his vision and amplify his impact.